 Conclusion

-Suing on your own is sometimes allowed, but it is often risky.
-Suing involves more than just telling your story: it’s about deadlines, evidence, and legal arguments.
-With a lawyer by your side, you significantly increase your chances of a favorable outcome.
+Representing yourself is sometimes allowed, but is often risky.
+Litigation is more than telling your story: it’s about deadlines, evidence, and legal arguments.
+With a lawyer at your side, you significantly increase the chance of a good outcome.